divio/divio-cloud-docs/introduction/django/django-08-refinements.rst

 -------------------

-This completes the basic cycle of project creation, development and deployment, and how to integrate multiple cloud services into an application.
+This completes the basic cycle of application creation, development and deployment, and how to integrate multiple cloud services into an application.
 You should now be familiar with the fundamental concepts and tools involved.

 Other sections of the documentation expand upon these topics.
 The :ref:`how-to guides <how-to>` in particular cover